Concurrent Composition for Differentially Private Continual Mechanisms: Concurrent Parallel Composition of CMs

 NIMs are a special subclass of IMs that halt the communication upon receiving a second input message.
 Since Theorem~\ref{thm:parallel-fixed-param-comp-fpc} applies to all IMs, it also holds for the \emph{concurrent $k$-sparse parallel composition of NIMs with privacy parameters $\left((\eps_1, \delta_i\right)_{i=1}^k$}.
-We note that the restricted version of Theorem~\ref{thm:parallel-fixed-param-comp-fpc} for the $k$-sparse parallel composition of (unbounded number of) NIMs was previously proved in \cite{qiu2022differential} as an intermediate lemma.
 In the next section, we compare the $k$-sparse parallel composition of IMs to the classical parallel composition theorem for NIMs.